ryanmaguire/libtmpl/README.md

 operations like Moore-Penrose pseudo inverses.
 Such tools are useful for filter applications, such as the Savitzky-Golay smoothing filter.

-### numerical
-A bunch of numerical algorithms for differentiation and integration.

-### interpolate
-Linear and cubic splining interpolation tools for working with data.

 ### string
 Provides basic string manipulations that are defined in the POSIX version of C, but are not part of the C standard.
 This includes the strdup function.
 The phrase "tmpl" is preprended to all functions to avoid name conflicts.

-### fft
-Tukey-Cooley and Bluestein FFT algorithms for real and complex inputs.
-Convolutions are also provided.

 ### Wish List
 Abstract algebra (groups), topology.